povdocs/expletive-deleted/README.md

 This is an experimental prototype designed to test a concept, so it's not a fully fleshed out and tested piece of software.

 - The video player is very basic.
 A fully functional embedded player would have a more complete API.
-- Tested successfully on Firefox (mobile and desktop), Chrome (mobile and desktop).
+- Tested successfully in Chrome (mobile and desktop).
 Other browsers have bugs in Web Audio API that prevent it from working.
 With a little more work, it is possible to set the video volume directly without the Web Audio API, except on Mobile Safari, where that feature is disabled.
+- The demo is broken in Firefox due to a bug where Web Audio API does not work with cross-origin content.

 ## License
 - Original code is made avalable under [MIT License](http://www.opensource.org/licenses/mit-license.php), Copyright (c) 2014 American Documentary Inc.